sibashis-mishra/ai-chat-pro/DEPLOYMENT.md

    - Ensure TypeScript compilation works locally
    - Verify environment variables are set
    - If you get "cd: client: No such file or directory" error:
-     - Make sure the build.sh script is executable
      - Verify the client directory exists in your repository
-     - Check that the build script has proper permissions
+     - Check that the vercel.json configuration is correct
+     - Try using the "builds" configuration instead of "buildCommand"

 2. **API Errors**:
    - Check MongoDB connection